It certainly is, especially if you’re a burglar, as homes around the country are now starting to fill up with expensive Christmas gifts.

 The extra level of cover and the period of the extended cover will vary from one insurer to the next – and will come with strings attached, so it’s important to read your policy documents carefully.
 If in doubt, get on the phone to your insurer and ask how Christmas affects your cover.

 Nightmare before Christmas

 If you don’t have any contents cover, you’re seriously risking a nightmare before Christmas as opportunist thieves tend to more active at this time of year.

 Burglary increases by approximately 23% during the winter months according to crime prevention charity Crimestoppers.

-MoneySupermarket’s home insurance expert Hannah Jones said:” “At Christmas, when many of us will be giving and receiving presents, it’s worth checking to see if your contents cover is adequate – and it would be worth a call to your insurer if you think you might need extra protection over the coming weeks.
+MoneySupermarket’s home insurance expert Kevin Pratt said: “At Christmas, when many of us will be giving and receiving presents, it’s worth checking to see if your contents cover is adequate – and it would be worth a call to your insurer if you think you might need extra protection over the coming weeks.
 It’s also worth hanging onto any receipts you have for presents you’ve bought but have yet to give – these would be useful in the event of a claim for a loss at your home.

 Stocked up?
 Lock up!